SideFx/SecretJournalQt/README.md

 ⚠️ **Endianness Notice (Important)**
 SecretJournalQt currently stores all 32‑bit integer fields using the native endianness of the host system.
 - On little‑endian systems (x86, x64, ARM64), files are written in little‑endian format
-- On big‑endian systems, files are written in big‑endian format As a result:
+- On big‑endian systems, files are written in big‑endian format.
+As a result:
 ❌ Files are not cross‑endian compatible.
 A journal created on a little‑endian machine cannot be opened on a big‑endian machine, and vice versa.

 Given that the primary target platforms are Windows and macOS - both universally little‑endian - introducing additional complexity for cross‑endian compatibility would provide no practical benefit.
 For this reason, the current design intentionally avoids extra abstraction layers or conversion logic.

 #### Credits